seatable/python-pipeline/README.md

   - `release-runner-v*.*.*`
   - `release-scheduler-v*.*.*`
   - `release-starter-v*.*.*`
+- Push the tags to the remote origin

+- On any push python black and pylint will be run on the code remotely

  Images are being build and pushed to dockerhub automatically after a tag is pushed to the remote origin.
  Build from testing tags get the "testing-" prefix.
 Commit ids are used for additional tags.